pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 focus on fitness for use rather than on obedience, compliance, or even social expectation.

-So in the days leading up to the workshop, the hope for this main track was, as far as I could tell, that we would discover a new system by looking at and reacting to elements of the old system, and then filling in any gaps that we find.
+So as far as I could tell, the hope for this main track was that we would discover a new system by looking at and reacting to elements of the old system, and then filling in any gaps that we find.
 I struggled with this approach in the days leading up to the workshop.
 I had little hope that we would discover some preexisting solution at this workshop that has just been waiting for us out there by looking at all the components of the current system.
 Cultural change and innovation don't happen that way.
 Besides that, many of the tools that are currently used for scholarship are based on cultural practices from which we are trying to get away.
 To create a new system, we need to take the current system apart, looking at the original motivations that created the pieces that we have, and then take those motivations and design a new form to fit our current context.
 But I wondered how well we would come up with something tenable for the future when we were structuring the discussion so tightly around the current system.
 We were not going deep enough.
 We need something incredibly basic, something _new_ that does not yet exist (or has been lost)---_a different logic_ around which a new system could be shaped.
 To explain what I'm looking for here, allow me to share a similar fallacy and resulting struggle in the practice of medicine:

 <figure id="systems-vs-components" class="bq grab">